gemygk/AnnotF/README.md

 ```

 ## Run AnnotF
 AnnotF requires only one mandatory argument.
-The query peptide file.
-Eg: An example protein fasta file is below:
+The query peptide file, for example a protein fasta file is below:

 CAUTION:
 Only fasta header should be present and no pipe ("|") allowed in fasta header as it will cause issues with InterproScan.